 This privacy statement sets out how Milford Care Centre uses and protects any information you provide us with when you use this website.
 By registering or placing a donation on this website, you consent to the collection, use and transfer of your information under the terms of this statement.

-Milford Care Centre will endeavour to ensure that your privacy is protected and acts in accordance with the Data Protection Acts 1988 – 2003 and the General Data Protection Regulations (GDPR) 2016.
+Milford Care Centre will endeavour to ensure that your privacy is protected and acts in accordance with the Data Protection Act 2018 and the General Data Protection Regulations (GDPR) 2016.
 If we ask you to provide certain information by which you can be identified when using this website then you can be assured that it will only be used in accordance with this privacy statement.

 Milford Care Centre may change this statement from time to time by updating this page.
 You should review this page regularly so that you will always be aware of what information we collect, how it is used and under what circumstances, if any, we share it with other parties.